jruels/docker-fun/labs/07-compose/07_orchestration_compose_lab1.md

       hello-world:
         image: hello-world
     ```
-    To exit vim, press the esc key and enter
-    `:q!`

-6. Use the docker compose up command with a detach flag to run a hello-world container in the background.
+4. Use the docker compose up command with a detach flag to run a hello-world container in the background.
 `docker compose up -d`
 The output will show the hello-world container being created:
     ```